grab/engineering-blog/_posts/2019-05-06-preventing-pipeline-calls-from-crashing-redis-clusters.md

 Let’s start by discussing how to construct a local Redis Cluster step by step, then try and replicate the outage.
 We’ll look at the reasons behind the outage and provide suggestions on how to use a Redis Cluster client in Go.

-# How to set up a local Redis Cluster
+# How to Set Up a Local Redis Cluster

 1\.
 Download and install Redis from [here](https://redis.io/download&sa=D&ust=1557136452324000).